The Ultimate Guide To Different Types of Cat Litter

 This is often a personal preference, but remember, when you’re deciding on your cat’s litter, you’re not only making a decision for yourself, you’re making a decision for your cat.

-When you choose to go with synthetic cat litter, you might experience some benefits like easier maintenance, cheaper price, and fragrances that will help cover up odors, but you’re also putting your cat at risk when exposed to toxins or fragrances that can irritate them.
+When you choose a cat litter with artificial scents or colors, you might experience some benefits like cheaper price and fragrances that help cover up odors, but you might also be stressing out your cat.

 To cover up odors, try a natural alternative like pine litter.
-For relatively easy maintenance, opt for walnut litter.
-And, if you really want to go with a natural route to avoid synthetic additives, try paper or tofu cat litter.
+For an affordable option, you could go with paper litter.
+If you really want to go the natural route and completely avoid synthetic additives, give tofu litter a try.

 6. Odor